 Just because a claim is contestable, doesn’t mean that it will be denied.
 Most of the time this just means the insurance company has to verify the information on the policy application.
 If the information on the application is accurate, then the claim is processed and the benefit is paid.
 A claim could be denied if the insured omitted something on the application that would have affected whether or not the policy would have been issued.

 Paying a Life Insurance Benefit

 Once a life insurance claim is processed and approved, the beneficiary listed on the policy will receive a payment for the benefit amount.
-And while there are several different options for structuring a life insurance settlement, benefits are typically paid as a lump-sum cash payment.
 Since your loved ones could depend on the financial support that life insurance can provide, it’s important to consider a company with strong financial ratings and a track record for paying claims.
 Policy holders should always check the leading independent rating services (A.M.
 Best, Fitch, Standard & Poor’s, and Moody’s Investors Service) to see a life insurance provider’s current ratings.

 This article is provided by New York Life Insurance Company for informational purposes only.
 This article is not intended to provide tax, legal, financial or accounting advice.
 Please consult your own professional for advice specific to your circumstances.